diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

     }
 }
 ```
-There is nothing in the API or language specification that ties interruption to any specific cancellation semantics, but in practice, using interruption for anything but cancellation is fragile and difficult to sustain in larger applications.
+There is nothing in the API or language specification that ties interruption to any specific cancellation semantics, `but in practice, using interruption for anything but cancellation is fragile and difficult to sustain in larger applications`.

 Each thread has a boolean interrupted status; `interrupting a thread sets its interrupted status to true`.
 Thread contains methods for interrupting a thread and querying the interrupted status of a thread, as shown in Listing 7.4.
-The interrupt method interrupts the target thread, and isInterrupted returns the interrupted status of the target thread.
-The poorly named static interrupted method clears the interrupted status of the current thread and returns its previous value; `this is the only way to clear the interrupted status`.
+The interrupt method interrupts the target thread, and isInterrupted returns the interrupted status of the target thread. `The poorly named static interrupted method clears the interrupted status of the current thread and returns its previous value`; `this is the only way to clear the interrupted status`.

 **Listing 7.4.
 Interruption Methods in Thread**
 ```java